Pharmacokinetics of SAR441236

 The purpose of this study is to evaluate the safety, tolerability, pharmacokinetics, and antiviral activity of SAR441236, a tri-specific broadly neutralizing antibody against the human immunodeficiency virus (HIV).

-A Phase I, First-in-Human, Ascending Dose Study of SAR441236, a Tri-specific Broadly Neutralizing Antibody, in Participants With HIV
+A Phase I, First-in-Human Study of SAR441236, a Tri-specific Broadly Neutralizing Antibody, in Participants With HIV

 This study will evaluate the safety, tolerability, pharmacokinetics, and antiviral activity of SAR441236, a tri-specific broadly neutralizing antibody against HIV.

 In Arm A, Cohort 4, participants will be randomized to receive an IV infusion of SAR441236 or placebo once every 12 weeks beginning at entry, for a total of 4 infusions.
-Participants in this cohort will be followed for 72 weeks.
+Participants in this cohort will be followed for 36 weeks after their final infusion.

 Participants in Arm A will continue taking non-study-provided antiretroviral treatment throughout the study.

-Participants in Arm B will initiate non-study-provided combination antiretroviral therapy (selected by their primary HIV clinician) on Day 28.
+Participants in Arm B will initiate or re-initiate non-study-provided combination antiretroviral therapy (ART) (selected by their primary HIV clinician) on Day 28.

-HIV-1-infection HIV pharmacokinetics pharmacodynamics broadly neutralizing antibody antiretroviral Phase 1 Anti-Retroviral Agents Antibodies, Blocking SAR441236 Antiretroviral treatment
+HIV-1-infection HIV pharmacokinetics pharmacodynamics broadly neutralizing antibody antiretroviral Phase 1 Anti-Retroviral Agents SAR441236 Antiretroviral treatment

 You can join if…